robotlolita/robotlolita.github.io/_posts/2020/2020-10-31-capability-security-ux.md

 With my tweeting done, I moved to happily performing other things, living in the blissful future where we actually get to control our privacy, trust, and security (a person can dream) in computer systems.

-After much time has passed, I was back on Twitter to share a different image.
+After much time had passed, I was back on Twitter to share a different image.
 So I clicked the button to attach a photo, and... it showed me a grid containing only the photo I had previously selected.
 "Weird.
 Maybe it remembers your previous selections?
 Who would **want** that?"
 Recovering from my brief state of confusion I looked around for any button that would allow me to go to my photo library and select one (1) new photo to share.
 No luck.

 "Wait?
 That's it?
 How do I grant more capabilities???
 Did... did they think this through?????"